Author

 Excerpt from the Preface:

-The Apostle John recorded seven “I Am” statements made by Christ as He spoke metaphorically of who He is in relationship to mankind, and more specifically of His relationship to those who would trust in Him.
+The Apostle John recorded seven “I Am” statements made by Christ as He spoke figuratively with metaphors of who He is in relationship to mankind, and more specifically of His relationship to those who would trust in Him.
 The focus of this book begins, in Section One, with brief essays that explore each of these seven statements within the literary context of the texts themselves, and within the historical context of Jesus’ ministry.
 It also quotes other verses that relate to these metaphors, and cites other verses that can be compared (noted with a “cf.”).

 This image is from the cover page to Section Three of the book.
 It depicts a vine branch bearing grapes.
 Jesus said to His disciples: “I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing” (John 15:5).
 Image reproduced with licensed permission from Dreamstime.